top of page

 About

-Tanine Allison is Associate Professor of Film and Media Studies at Emory University and author of Destructive Sublime: World War II in American Film and Media (Rutgers, 2018).
-She has published on performance capture, video games, digital animation and visual effects, the war genre, and issues of digital realism.
-She is currently writing a book on how motion capture and other visual effects express concerns about humanity and identity, especially as regards race, gender, disability, and sexuality.
+Tanine Allison is the Arthur Blank NEH Chair of the Humanities and Humanistic Social Sciences as well as an Associate Professor of Film and Media at Emory University.
+In addition to a monograph on American war cinema and media, she has published on performance capture, video games, digital animation and visual effects, and issues of digital realism.
+She is currently writing a book on how motion capture and other visual effects reflect cultural ideas of race and identity.

 Areas of Focus